 Section 404 of the Sarbanes-Oxley Act of 2002 and the related rules and regulations of the SEC, which we collectively refer to as Section 404, require us to evaluate our internal control over financial reporting and require management to report on the effectiveness of this internal control as of the end of each fiscal year.
-In addition, due to the increase in the value of our worldwide non-affiliate public float, we will lose our status as a "smaller reporting company" under applicable SEC rules at the end of this fiscal year ending January 2, 2022.
-As a result, Section 404 will require us to obtain an attestation report from our independent registered public accounting firm as to our internal control over financial reporting.
+In addition, due to the increase in the value of our worldwide non-affiliate public float, we lost our status as a "smaller reporting company"

+under applicable SEC rules at the end of last fiscal year ending January 1, 2022.
+As a result, Section 404 requires us to obtain an attestation report from our independent registered public accounting firm as to our internal control over financial reporting.

-We expect that our Section 404 evaluations will lead us to conclude that enhancements, modifications and changes to our internal control over financial reporting are necessary and desirable.
-Implementing any such changes would divert the attention of management, involve significant time and costs and negatively impact our financial reporting functions during the transition, any of which could have a material negative effect on our results of operations and financial condition.
+Our Section 404 evaluations confirmed that enhancements, modifications and changes to our internal control over financial reporting are necessary and desirable.
+Implementing changes related to ineffective design and maintenance of controls over user access and program change management related to IT systems may divert the attention of management, involve significant time and costs and could negatively impact our financial reporting functions during the transition, any of which could have a material negative effect on our results of operations and financial condition.